BestReviews is reader-supported and may earn an affiliate commission. Details

-Full package composed of 160 challenges that make for endless fun.
-Simple mechanics only require a timer, cups, cards, and a flat surface in order to play, making it a user-friendly option for all ages.
-Up to 8 players can play at 1 time.
+Full package is composed of 160 challenges that make for endless fun.
+Simple mechanics only require a timer, cups, cards, and a flat surface to play, making it a user-friendly option for all ages.
+Up to 8 players can play at one time.

 Some challenges are much more difficult than others.

-Easy for people of all ages to understand.
-Helps motivate kids to focus and sit still.
-Durable blocks last for years.
-Entertaining for all ages.
+Easy for people of all ages to understand, and it also helps motivate kids to focus and sit still.
+Durable blocks will last for years.
+The game is entertaining for all ages.

 A few customers were dissatisfied with the quality of the packaging.

 Comes with markers and an erasable board.
-Great for family game nights and parties.
-Amusing and entertaining.
+A great option for family game nights and parties.
+The gameplay is amusing and entertaining.

 A number of cards include pop culture references that not everyone will understand.